wandera/git2kube/README.md

 Check out [example](example) folder that should get you started.

 ### Docker repository
-The tool is released as docker image as well, check the [repository](https://hub.docker.com/r/wanderadock/git2kube/).
+The tool is released as docker image as well, check the [repository](https://github.com/wandera/git2kube/pkgs/container/git2kube).

 ### Documentation
 * [docs](docs/git2kube.md) - Generated documentation for the tool
 * [example](example) - Kubernetes deployment examples

 ### How to develop
-* Checkout into your GOROOT directory (e.g. /go/src/github.com/wandera/git2kube)
-* `cd` into the folder and run `dep ensure --vendor-only`
 * Tests are started by `go test -v ./...`
 * Or if you dont want to setup your local go env just use the provided Dockerfile